ovn-org/ovn-kubernetes/docs/okeps/okep-4456-egressip-on-user-defined-networks.md

 Additionally, multiple and different instances of primary networks may co-exist for different users, and they will provide native network isolation.

-Once this flexibility is provided on the pod's primary network, then there should be an ability for EgressIP to support egress traffic on these user defined networks.
+Once this flexibility is provided on the pod's primary network, then there should be an ability for EgressIP to support egress traffic on these user defined networks (UDN).

 ## Goals